Sir William James, 1st Baronet: Career in India

 Having learned that Angre's fleet was lying at anchor in Severndroog, James sailed his squadron there in the evening of 1 April.
 During the early hours of the next day, Angre's ships sighted Protector and proceeded to slip their cables and sail out to sea.
 James sent several ship's boats, which reported there was enough water near the fortress for his bomb vessels to attack Severndroog.
 He ordered the vessels to bombard the fortress, and after British mortar fire destroyed its powder magazine, 1,000 occupants of the fort tried to escape but were intercepted by James' squadron and forced to surrender.
 By 8 April, all of Angre's local fortresses and outposts had surrendered.
 James handed Severndroog over to the Marathas before returning to Bombay on 15 April in order to avoid seasonal monsoons.

 In November 1755, a Royal Navy squadron commanded by Rear-admiral Charles Watson arrived in Bombay, linking up with James and EIC troops led by Colonel Robert Clive.
 The British decided to mount another expedition against Angre, who still held the fortress at Vijaydurg.
 In January 1756, a British expeditionary force, which included Protector under James' command, set sail from Bombay to Vijaydurg.
 The expeditionary force captured the fortress in February, destroying most of Angre's fleet.
 Although the British eventually again handed over the fortress to their Maratha allies, 130,000 rupees worth of loot fell into the expeditionary force's hands.
-In 1757, James, who was in Bombay, was charged by his superiors with informing Watson, who was commanding a squadron near the French Indian city of Chandannagar, of the outbreak of war between Great Britain and France.
+In 1757, James, who was in Bombay, was charged by his superiors with informing Watson, who was commanding a squadron near the French Indian city of Chandernagore, of the outbreak of war between Great Britain and France.
 James continued serving in the Bombay Marine until 1759, when he left it and returned to England.